Process Industries and CI: Where the Trouble Starts

-Continuous improvement for process industries can feel like trying to fix plumbing with the water turned on.
+Continuous Improvement (CI) for process industries can feel like trying to fix plumbing with the water turned on.
 No matter how carefully you approach the problem, messes will occur.

 At petrochemical and bulk chemical plants where operations run around the clock, any downtime subtracts from potential revenue.
 The only recourse is minimizing losses and augmenting operations in ways that enduringly promote expedient changes while upholding the safety and quality standards of today.